Korzeremi/IPSSI/README.md

 # IPSSI
-Here are my projects from my tech school
+Here are my main projects from my tech school

+We started by creating Websites in HTML and CSS languages with VS Code